vitalikp/firefox1/layout/tools/reftest/README.txt

         // ...anything else you want to do, synchronously...
       }

-      For more details on exactly which functions and properties are available on request/response in handleRequest, see the nsIHttpRe(quest|sponse) definitions in <netwerk/test/httpserver/nsIHttpServer.idl>.

    d. <type> is one of the following:

       ==     The test passes if the images of the two renderings are the